shlinkio/shlink/README.md

 ## Using a docker image

 Starting with version 1.15.0, an official docker image is provided.
-You can find the docs on how to use it [here](https://hub.docker.com/r/shlinkio/shlink/).
+You can learn how to use it by reading [the docs](docker/README.md).

 The idea is that you can just generate a container using the image and provide custom config via env vars.